AlwinVJ/FlutterToDo/README.md

 # todo_app

-A new Flutter project.
+To Do Application Project.

 ## Getting Started

 This project is a starting point for a Flutter application.
+This project has been completed and the hive has been used as the local storage of this app.
+Dark mode also is added to this project.

 A few resources to get you started if this is your first Flutter project: